bihealth/auto-acmg/README.md

 ## Installation

 For installaiton you need pyenv and pipeenv.
-If you don't have them, please install them first.
+If you don't have them, you have to install them first.

-This project uses python 3.12, so you need to install it first.
+This project uses python 3.12, so add it to your pyenv:

 ```bash
 pyenv install 3.12
 ```

-Then, you can install the required packages using the following command:
+Then, you can install the required packages with `pipenv` using the following command:

 ```bash
 make deps